Nice-2-Meet-U/Nice-2-Meet-U-WebApp/README.md

   - “Protected profile” calls `/profiles/me` on the profile service with the same token.
   - “Logout” calls `/auth/logout` and clears the stored token.
 - Base URLs can be overridden via env vars above.
 The UI shows raw JSON responses for visibility.

+### Google OAuth callback gotchas

+- The frontend never controls the callback host; Google redirects to whatever your backend advertises at `/auth/google`.
+Make sure the backend env var (for example `GOOGLE_REDIRECT_URI`) is set to `https://nice2meetu.me/auth/google/callback` without a port in production.
+- In Google Cloud Console, the Authorized redirect URI must match exactly: `https://nice2meetu.me/auth/google/callback`.
+- `NEXT_PUBLIC_USER_BASE_URL` should also point to `https://nice2meetu.me` (no `:8000`) so the login button calls the correct backend host.
+- If you still see a port (e.g., `:8000`) in the redirect URL, the backend process is still reading an old env value—check the runtime logs/env and redeploy with the corrected value.

 ## Learn More